After blogging for over ten years, I realize that I never defined what automation testing is.

-Zephyr – Manage all aspects of software quality; integrate with JIRA and various test tools, foster collaboration and gain real-time visibility.
+Zephyr – Manage all aspects of software quality; integrate with JIRA and various test tools, foster collaboration, and gain real-time visibility.

 Test Automation Conferences

-AutomationGuild – Automation Guild is the first-ever event of its kind, 100% online conference that is dedicated to helping YOU perfect the craft of creating automation awesomeness and accelerate your automation career.
+AutomationGuild – Automation Guild is the first-ever event of its kind, a 100% online conference that is dedicated to helping YOU perfect the craft of creating automation awesomeness and accelerate your automation career.
 If you missed the LIVE Automation Guild event?
 No worries!
 Due to demand, I decided to keep registration open.
 So you can still get all pre-recorded sessions and recorded Q&A now!

-PerfGuild – the first ever online conference dedicated 100% to performance testing.
+PerfGuild – the first-ever online conference dedicated 100% to performance testing.

 SeleniumConf – SeConf brings together Selenium developers & enthusiasts from around the world to share ideas, socialize, and work together on advancing the present and future success of the project.

-STPCON – The Software Test Professionals Conference is the leading event where test leadership, management and strategy converge
+STPCON – The Software Test Professionals Conference is the leading event where test leadership, management, and strategy converge